 A process server will charge a fee for serving your spouse, but if you hire a deputy sheriff to serve the papers, you can ask the court to waive or reduce the sheriff’s service fee.
 After your spouse has been properly served in the divorce, virtually all other documents in your case may be delivered by first class mail or hand delivery.

 Different rules may apply if you're trying to serve a spouse in the military, who is hard to locate, or who is in jail.
 Check with your local court clerk for more advice in these unusual situations.

 Both spouse must complete financial affidavits as part of the divorce.
 An affidavit is a statement sworn in front of a notary.
 In the financial affidavit, each spouse must include all information about their income, expenses, assets, and debts.

 You may also have to provide supplemental documents, such as pay stubs, credit card statements, mortgage statements, or tax returns.
 This helps everyone to understand each spouse’s financial picture and prevents one spouse from hiding assets.
 This financial information helps the spouses and/or a judge make fair decisions about alimony, property division, and child support.
 Make sure you are clear, detailed, and candid when you complete this form.

 You can see a good example of a blank Affidavit of Financial Information here.

 To learn more about divorce, property division, child custody and visitation, alimony, and related issues, see our section on Divorce and Family Laws in Arizona.

-AZLawHelp, a collaborative project of a number of respected legal aid organizations and foundations, maintains a list of legal assistance programs that may be of use to you, depending on your financial situation.
+Additionally, AZLawHelp is a collaborative project of a number of respected legal aid organizations and foundations.
+The website maintains a list of legal assistance programs and programs for which you may qualify.

-Finally, if you need to look up an unfamiliar word, you can check the Family Law Glossary for more information.
+Finally, if you need to look up an unfamiliar word, you can check Arizona’s Family Law Glossary for more information.